Book Creation

 The Top Ten Publishing Myths

 There are plenty of publishing myths out there.
 These are things many writers assume are true, but simply are not.
-If you debunk these myths and the resulting mindsets, you’ll have a much greater chance of ultimately finding publishing success.
+By debunking these myths and the mindsets they create, you’ll have a much greater chance of ultimately finding publishing success.

 Tips on What to Include in Your Author Bio